hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

 - So using the argument of `README`, the `README` file was the last file.
-So after that there is no more list, so the path was the output
+So after that there is no more list.
+So we get an error, because we are trying to find a list of a file inside a file

-- no error
+- error

 cat: used to print the contents of one or more files given by the paths
 ---------